irssi/irssi.github.io/jekyll/documentation/startup/index.markdown

 Irssi's multiple IRC network support is IMHO very good - at least compared to other clients :) Even if you're only in one IRC network you should group all your servers to be in the same IRC network as this helps with reconnecting if your primary server breaks and is probably useful in some other ways too :) For information how to actually use irssi correctly with multiple servers see the chapter 6.

 First you need to have your IRC network set, use `/NETWORK` command to see if it's already there.
 If it isn't, use `/NETWORK ADD yournetwork`.
 If you want to execute some commands automatically when you're connected to some network, use `-autosendcmd` option.
-(NOTE: use /IRCNET with 0.8.9 and older.)
 Here's some examples:

      /NETWORK ADD -autosendcmd '^msg bot invite' IRCnet